Updated: May 22

 I also recommend against any form of fasting for breastfeeding moms less than 6 months postpartum.
 However, for a mom who breastfeeds an older child (and I know extended breastfeeding is becoming more and more normal!), it may very well be possible to benefit from intermittent fasting while continuing to breastfeed their child!

-If you like my articles, consider supporting me by downloading my nutrient-dense meal plan for breastfeeding moms!
+If you like my articles, consider sharing it with fellow breastfeeding moms or supporting me by downloading my nutrient-dense meal plan for breastfeeding moms, which can be found here!